How to Extend C Drive in Windows Server 2012 R2

 Extend C: drive with Server 2012 Disk Management

 In Windows Server 2012 Disk Management console, you’ll see all healthy disk partitions that connected to this server.
 With this native tool, you can do some basic operations, such as create, delete, format partition, etc. Beside the basic functions, the built-in “Extend Volume” and “Shrink Volume” can help you resize Server 2012 partition without losing data.
-“Shrink Volume” is used to decrease partition and release unused space from it.
-“Extend Volume” can be used to extend a NTFS partition, however, it only works when there is adjacent Unallocated space behind the system partition.

 - Right click the contiguous partition that behind C: drive (such as D:) and select Delete Volume.